-B.8.
+C.10.
 Monitoring plan>>

+Data/Parameter EF Grid,y

+Data unit tCO2 /MWh

-Data/Parameter EFGrid,y Data unit tCO2/MWh A "grid emission factor" refers to a CO2 emission factor Description (tCO2/MWh) which will be associated with each unit of electricity provided by an electricity system.
-The UCR recommends an emission factor of 0.9 tCO2/MWh for the 2013 - 2023 years & 0.757 tCO2/MWh for 2024 onwards as a fairly conservative estimate for Indian projects not previously verified under any GHG program.
-Hence, the same emission factor has been considered to calculate the emission reduction under conservative approach.
-UCRCoUStandardAug2022updatedVer6 09082222012710 Source of data Value(s) applied 4470.pdf (rackedn.com)
+Description A "grid emission factor" denotes the CO2 emission factor (measured in tCO2/MWh) associated with each unit of electricity supplied by the grid.
+A grid emission factor of 0.9 tCO2/MWh is recommended for the years 2013-2023 as a conservative estimate for Indian projects not previously verified under any GHG program.
+Similarly, for the year 2024, a grid emission factor of 0.757 tCO2/MWh is to be applied.
+These conservative factors are used to calculate emission reductions